IMBalENce/AstroEBSD/README.md

 #### gen/nReadHDF5.m

 Same purpose as `gen/bReadHDF5`, only no `MapData` are read from the HDF5 file and `MicroscopeData` are read from a plain text file.
-Assumes the HDF5 file is exported from HyperSpy.
+Assumes the HDF5 file is exported from HyperSpy or from Matlab (see my other repository [nordif2hdf5](https://github.com/hwagit/nordif2hdf5)).

 #### gen/readSettings.m